GeorgiySapunov/notes/gentoo/gentoo_kernel_setup.md

         (15) CPU kernel log buffer size contribution (13 => 8 KB, 17 => 128KB)
         (12) Temporary per-CPU printk log buffer size (12 => 4KB, 13 => 8KB)
         # Turn initramfs off if you going to build drivers directly to the kernel.
-        # Keep it turned on if you need to add modules to the kernel (e.g. Nvidia)
+        # Keep it turned on if you need to add modules to the kernel (e.g.
+        # Nvidia, microcode for Intel and AMD processors)
         [ ] Initial RAM filesystem and RAM disk (initramfs/initrd) support
         # If you keep previous setting turned on you can turn off support for
         # unrelevant types of compression.